 Welcome to my blog.
 I love to write and I will be posting my thoughts and ideas about families and couples and groups from time to time.
 I also love to discuss how concepts and ideas enter the general conversation in our culture.
 There seems to be no more misunderstood concept than therapy as it is used in common parlance today.
 I hope to clarify and assist people in a deeper understanding of what the therapy enterprise has been up to the past 100 or so years.
 Please check in from time to time, read my notes, and leave one of your own.

-Hopefully you've perused the site and now trust in my qualifications and expertise as a therapist.
+Hopefully you've checked out the site and now trust in my qualifications and expertise as a therapist.
 But maybe you're undecided.
 Which is best for you?
-Group, individual, or family therapy?
+Group, individual, couple's or family therapy?
 Give me a call and we'll discuss your options.